sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Data Profiling Processors
 ==========

-Fire Insights provides a range of processors or nodes for exploring and analyzing data efficiently.
+Sparkflows provides a range of processors or nodes for exploring and analyzing data efficiently.
 These processors help in identifying data patterns, correlations, distributions, and outliers, enabling better decision-making.
-Below is a structured workflow that details the various data profiling processors available in Fire Insights.
+Below is a structured workflow that details the various data profiling processors available in Sparkflows.

 .. figure:: ../../_assets/user-guide/data-quality/2_Data_Profiling_Workflow.png
    :alt: Data Profiling Workflow
    :width: 100%

-Data Profiling Processors in Fire Insights
+Data Profiling Processors in Sparkflows
 ----------------------------------------